oceanprotocol-archive/predict-eth/challenges/challenge-df.md

 ## 4. Publish & share predictions

 We'll now publish the asset on Mumbai.
-As a result of [completing the remote setup](#14-do-ocean-remote-setup), you should be ready to go.
+As a result of completing the remote setup [in Step 1.4](#14-do-ocean-remote-setup), you should be ready to go.

 ## 4.1  Publish & share via Python